skrub-data/skrub/doc/userguide_tablevectorizer.rst

 ``TableVectorizer``
 ~~~~~~~~~~~~~~~~~~~

-Performs feature engineering on dataframes by parsing the data type of each column and encoding columns according to their data type.
-Splits columns into four categories (high/low cardinality string, numerical, datetime) so each can be handled appropriately.
-High-cardinality: >40 unique values.
+The ``TableVectorizer`` performs feature engineering on dataframes by parsing the
+data type of each column and encoding columns according to their data type,
+producing new numeric features that can be used in machine learning models.

+The ``TableVectorizer`` splits columns into four categories:

+- High-cardinality categorical columns: >40 unique values
+- Low-cardinality categorical columns: ≤40 unique values
+- Numerical columns
+- Datetime columns

+Then, the default encoders for each category are applied:

-Numerical columns: left as is (``"passthrough"``)
+- Numerical columns: left as is (``"passthrough"``)
-Datetime columns: encoded with ``DatetimeEncoder``
+- Datetime columns: encoded with ``DatetimeEncoder``
-High cardinality: uses ``StringEncoder``
+- High cardinality: uses ``StringEncoder``
-Low cardinality: uses scikit-learn ``OneHotEncoder``
+- Low cardinality: uses scikit-learn ``OneHotEncoder``

-To change the encoder or alter default parameters, create a new encoder and pass it to ``TableVectorizer``.
+To change the encoder or alter default parameters, create a new encoder and pass
+it to ``TableVectorizer``.

 .. code-block:: python